qmi03/hpc-mpi-rma-report/src/contents/c2/index.typ

 such as type-safe synchronization and reduced dependency on platform-specific libraries.

-The concluding Section 2.3 bridges these technologies within the high-performance computing context.
+The concluding @hpc-context bridges these technologies within the high-performance computing context.
 It illustrates how C++11 multithreading and MPI can complement each other: C++11 provides efficient inter-core communication within a single node, while MPI handles communication between different